peterkaltenecker/Final_task_JDS_Academy/README.md

 - Bash for initial data wrangling and discovery
 - PostgreSQL for most of the analysis
 - Looker Studio for data visualisation
-- Python for regression analysis
+- Python for regression analysis (and for cohort analysis)